mukeshcompucorp/civicrm-core/sites/all/themes/tpg_theme/README.md

 NOTE: if you want to start working with SASS and JS in current theme, you need to install node modules first.

 1. run command in your terminal:
    $: npm install
-   Wait untill npm install all the node_modules also config.json will be created after modules installed you will see 'prompt: target' in terminal.
+   Wait untill npm install all the node_modules also config.json will be created.
+   After modules installed you will see 'prompt: target' in terminal.
-   At this step you should enter your local site url, like 'mysite.loc', this made for browserSync autoreload.
+   At this step you should enter your local site url, like 'localhost/mysite' or 'mysite.loc', this made for browserSync autoreload.
    After that npm will run 'gulp compile'.

 Gulp setup:

-   If you entered wrong host, just open config.json file and change it.
+   If you entered wrong host or have an error with 'fs', open or create config.json file (in theme) and change it.

    To compile changes run:
    $: gulp compile

-   To watch changes run:
+   To compile and watch changes run:
    $: gulp

-   To make min files run:
-   $: gulp live

    If you don't have browser sync installed in your browser, you can comment strings with browser sync instructions in gulpfile.js